Skip to main content

 Approaching Stopped Vehicles

-If you are on a road with two or more lanes of traffic going the same direction and you approach any motor vehicle that is stopped with lights flashing, you must change lanes so you do not drive next to the stopped vehicle or reduce your speed by at least 5 miles per hour under the posted speed limit.
+If you are on a road with two or more lanes of traffic going the same direction and you approach any motor vehicle that is stopped with lights flashing, you must change lanes so you do not drive next to the stopped vehicle.
+You may also slow down by least 5 miles per hour under the posted speed limit.
 Allow the stopped vehicle as much room as safely possible.

 When you approach emergency scenes, slow down and be prepared to stop.
-Do not drive over unprotected fire hoses unless directed to do so by a fire department official or police officer at the scene.
+Do not drive over fire hoses unless told to do so by officials at the scene.

 Emergency Vehicles